 Enter a name for your style, I enter ExcelDemy,

 then click Format, Format Cells dialog box appears, now you can select your own format.
 I go to the Alignment tab, I select center under Horizontal and Vertical both,

 I click on the Font tab, choose Strike Through effect, color Red,

 I click on the Border tab, style again ultra-thick, color standard green, in pre-set you can’t choose Inside as actually, this is for cell style,

 I choose Outline, in the Fill Tab, I choose this gray color.

 Let’s leave it here.
 I am not going to use any pattern for this cell style.
-You can use as an experiment.
+You can use it as an experiment.

 You see the list that you have applied to your cell style.
 My style is Number General, Alignment Horizontal Center and Vertical Center, Font Calibri, Strikethrough, color Red, Border Left Right Top Bottom, Fill Shaded and Protection Locked.
 I click OK.
-Click again on the Cell Styles drop down, you see my ExcelDemy style is listed under Custom.
+Click again on the Cell Styles drop-down, you see my ExcelDemy style is listed under Custom.

 I select this range to apply the newly created style.
-Cell Styles drop down, click on ExcelDemy.
+Cell Styles drop-down, click on ExcelDemy.
 You see your cells are styled with your own way.